 A Feast for Crows

 Doran Martell, Prince of Dorne, resides at the tranquil Water Gardens, having moved there from Sunspear in 298 AC.
 The prince watches generations of children play there as he relaxes and thinks.
-He is protected by thirty guards, including Areo Hotah.
+He is protected by thirty guards and their captain, Areo Hotah.
 In Doran's absence, Sunspear is administered by Ser Manfrey Martell, Ricasso, Alyse Ladybright, Maester Myles, and the prince's brother, Oberyn Martell, the Red Viper.
 Oberyn visits Doran at the Water Gardens twice a fortnight.

 After the death of Oberyn fighting Ser Gregor Clegane, his eldest daughter, Obara Sand, pressures Doran to seek vengeance.
 The gout-ridden prince reluctantly leaves the Water Gardens to return to the Old Palace of Sunspear.
 Doran later tells Ser Arys Oakheart that he intends to return to the Gardens with Princess Myrcella Baratheon.
 Doran's daughter, Princess Arianne Martell, takes Myrcella away from Sunspear in a failed attempt to crown her, however.